killercho/world_chronicles/Description.md

  - Asian:

 ### Types of units
-Most of the values of the stats are not yet ironed out, so they are to be determined during production (TDB).
+Most of the values of the stats are not yet ironed out, so they are to be determined during production (TBD).
 Each of the units have:
  - Type - what the unit actually is (e.g. Catapult, Spearman, etc.);
  - Race - what race has access to that unit, can be either one of them, a combination of 2 races or just one race;